 How to find Serviceberry:

 Serviceberry grows all over North America.
 It does well in open areas, often in mixed forests or sometimes throughout conifers.
-They are an understory tree found growing swamps, lowlands and thickets.
+They are understory trees found growing in swamps, lowlands, and thickets.

 Blueberry (Vaccinium L.)

 Blueberry is a bushy boreal forest medicinal plant that grows simple oval-shaped leaves.
 In spring to early summer, vaccinium creates numerous bell-shaped white flowers which in turn change into berries.
 The fruits range from green when unripe to light blue and dark blue when ready for harvest.

 Antiseptic, astringent, hypoglycemic.

 Blueberry has a famous reputation as a superfood, mainly for its rich amounts of antioxidants.
 The anthocyanidins within are said to be anti-cancerous.
 The fruits are known to kill microbes in the urinary tract.

-Blueberry roots, where the antioxidants are formed, and the leaves, which are very rich in manganese (important nutrient for brain function), can both be infused into a tea.
+Blueberry roots, where the antioxidants are formed, and the leaves, which are very rich in manganese (an important nutrient for brain function), can both be infused into a tea.

-Blueberry tea has insulin-like properties, it helps regulate glucose level.
+Blueberry tea has insulin-like properties, it helps regulate glucose levels.
 It can also clean the blood and help lower cholesterol levels.

 How to find Blueberries: